Obtaining Water Service in a Community Garden

 - The property's Parcel ID number from the Franklin County Auditor's Office

-- Contact a certified water service contractor to install:
+Contact a licensed water contractor to install:

 - Any piping needed from the curb stop to the meter